 THE STAGES OF YOGA NIDRA

-There are hundreds of different types of yoga nidra scripts.
-Whereas they all vary to some degree, most scripts usually follow similar steps.
+There are many different types of yoga nidra scripts.
+Whereas they all vary to some degree, most scripts follow similar steps.
 The script that we use for our nidra meditation, follows the below 8 steps:

 STEP 1: INTRODUCTION